Index gap of the systole function: Introduction

 It has also been shown that in $\mgn$, the set of $\sys$-critical points, the set of $\syst$-critical points, and the set of \textit{eutactic} points, are canonically isomorphic.
 Therefore, one can unify the term \textit{index} for critical points for either function or for a eutactic point.

 In \cite{schaller1999systoles}, Schmutz Scaller constructed a critical point of index $2g-1$ in every $\mathcal M_{g,0}$ and took the guess that the lowest index of the systole function on $\mathcal M_{g,0}$ is $2g-1$.
-This was disproved by Fortier Bourque in \cite{bourque2020hyperbolic}, by showing the existence of $g>0$, and a critical point in $\mathcal M_{g,0}$, of index at most $\epsilon g$ for arbitrarily small $\epsilon>0$.
+This was disproved by Fortier Bourque in \cite{bourque2020hyperbolic}, by showing the existence of a genus $g>0$, and a critical point in $\mathcal M_{g,0}$, of index at most $\epsilon g$ for arbitrarily small $\epsilon>0$.
+It remains unknown whether critical points of the Morse functions on $\mgn$ all have Morse indices above some positive constant.
+The existence of such a positive lower bound would provide insight into the topological relationship between strata of $\mgnb$.

-The first goal of this paper is to prove that the lowest index can be bounded from below by a positive number that goes to infinity as the dimension of the moduli space, or negative Euler characteristic $-\chi$ of the surfaces, goes to infinity.
+The goal of this paper is to prove that the lowest index can be bounded from below by a positive number that goes to infinity as the dimension of the moduli space increases.
+This appears to be the first method in the literature to study the lowest Morse index of critical points, providing the first bound on the growth rate.

 \begin{theorem}[= \textbf{Theorem \ref{main theorem down}}] For any $k\ge0$, with finitely many exceptions on $(g,n)$, all critical points have Morse index greater than $k$ in $\mgn$, for the systole function or the $\syst$ functions. \end{theorem}